 The number of jobs added will be almost the same in both scenarios; however, the AT scenario will add more regional jobs than the LCF scenario.
-Long Island will lead Transportation growth subsectors, adding 3,294 and 4,148 jobs in the LCF and AT scenarios, respectively.
+Long Island will lead Transportation growth sub-sectors, adding 3,417 and 4,302 jobs in the LCF and AT scenarios, respectively.
 Upstate A-E will experience the second highest regional growth, followed by New York City.
-The Lower Hudson Valley and Upstate F will each add under 1,000 jobs in the LCF scenario (Figure 134); however, Lower Hudson Valley will add approximately 1,100 jobs while Upstate F will add almost 750 jobs in the AT scenario (Figure 135).
+The Lower Hudson Valley and Upstate F will each add under 1,000 jobs in the LCF scenario (Figure 134); however, Lower Hudson Valley will add approximately 1,100 jobs while Upstate F will add over 750 jobs in the AT scenario (Figure 135).